Body piercings are not only for the young, they have been very popular for men and women of all ages and background for many years.

 When can I go swimming after my piercing session?

 Any source of water is not recommended as it can increase the risk of infection.
+We recommend avoiding water 2-3 weeks post piercing.
 You should allow for the wound to properly heal or if you can’t avoid it at all, please cover the pierced area with a water proof bandage.
 However, please stay away from river water, ponds and lakes.

 How do I prepare myself for a piercing?